SternXD/AltBot/README.md

 # Stern's AltBot
-This is Nythepegesus' implementation of AltBot for the Delta servers.
+This is Nythepegesus' implementation of AltBot for the AltStore servers.
 This bot attempts to implement all the old bot's commands and introduce more features.

 ## Features
  * **Coming Soon**